yihui/knitr/docs/options/index.md

 - `highlight`: (`TRUE`; logical) whether to highlight the source code (it is `FALSE` by default if the output is Sweave or listings)
 - `size`: (`'normalsize'`; character) font size for the default LaTeX output (see `?highlight` in the **highlight** package for a list of possible values)
 - `background`: (`'#F7F7F7'`; character or numeric) background color of chunks in LaTeX output (passed to the LaTeX package **framed**); the color model is `rgb`; it can be either a numeric vector of length 3, with each element between 0 and 1 to denote red, green and blue, or any built-in color in R like `red` or `springgreen3` (see `colors()` for a full list), or a hex string like `#FFFF00`, or an integer (all these colors will be converted to the RGB model; see `?col2rgb` for details)
+- `class.source`: (NULL; character) useful for HTML output, appends classes that can be used in conjunction with css, so you can apply custom formatting.

 There is a hidden option `indent` which stores the possible leading white spaces of the chunk, e.g. for the chunk below, `indent` is a character string of two spaces: